 Solid roofs are a great choice if you’re looking for an incredibly secure conservatory roofing option.
 Stunningly designed, the solid build is popular in modern conservatory roof styles thanks to their simple and numerous customisation options.
 They also leave plenty of room to add in a roof lantern or skylight in order to enjoy the benefits of both double glazing and a solid roof.
 This design is also remarkably thermally efficient thanks to its insulating properties.

-Modern double glaz offers incredible thermal efficiency, whilst also maintaining a level of durability and longevity that mean they don’t require constant maintenance to keep them in top shape.
+Modern double glazing offers incredible thermal efficiency, whilst also maintaining a level of durability and longevity that means they don’t require constant maintenance to keep them in top shape.
 These roofs can also come with an internal pelmet ceiling system and are easy to prefabricate for a swift and simple installation.
 Modern glass will also keep your home cool in the summer by filtering UV rays, whilst also keeping it warm in the winter with thermally efficient materials.

 What are you waiting for?
 Get your quote with Conservatory Online Prices here.